Quest Education Corporation: History

 At the time it was acquired by Kaplan in July 2000, Quest had 30 schools in 11 U.S. states.

-Later history

 In October 2007, Kaplan renamed a number of former Quest assets under the Kaplan University name.
+In 2017, Kaplan University was sold to Purdue University, with the aim of changing it into a nonprofit online institution now known as Purdue University Global.